-Scott Brown, U.S. Ambassador to New Zealand and the Independent State of Samoa.
+Scott Brown, U.S. Ambassador to New Zealand, the Independent State of Samoa, Cooks Islands and Niue.
 He was confirmed by the Senate as Ambassador to New Zealand on June 8, 2017, and arrived in New Zealand on June 25.

 Scott P. Brown is a prominent political leader, attorney, and National Guardsman with a long history of public service.